mossjacob/alfi/README.md

 This library implements several Latent Force Models.
 These are all implemented in building blocks simplifying the creation of novel models or combinations.

 We support analytical (exact) inference in addition to inducing point approximations for non-linear LFMs written in PyTorch.
-Furthermore, an MCMC-based component library based on TensorFlow Probability is included for a fully Bayesian treatment of ODE parameters.

 ## Installation